 Exploring the genetics research on psychopath genes paints a different picture.
 This article explains the differences in psychopath brains and the multiple genetic variants linked to psychopathy.
 Members will see their genetic data in the Psychopathy Genotype report.

 Is there a psychopath gene?

-Pithy sayings, such as ‘psychopaths are born, sociopaths are made’ do hold a kernel of truth, but they miss the mark in a lot of ways.
+Pithy sayings, such as ‘psychopaths are born, sociopaths are made’ do hold a kernel of truth… However, they miss the mark in a lot of ways.

 First, there is no single gene variant that causes psychopathy.
 Instead, quite a few fairly common genetic variants are linked to psychopathy and antisocial traits.
 We all have some ‘psychopath genes’.

 What is a psychopath?

 We all have a mental picture of a psychopath – someone who lies without remorse, has no moral compass, and is cold and unemotional.
 They may be glib, smooth talkers who can lie their way out of a situation.
-Or they may just come across as unemotional and uncaring.
+Or they may just come across as emotionless and uncaring.

 Depending on how researchers define a psychopath, the prevalence in the general population ranges from over 1% to as high as 5%.[ref]

-Psychiatrists now refer to what we traditionally think of as a psychopath as someone having severe Antisocial Personality Disorder (ASPD).
+Psychiatrists now refer to what we traditionally consider a psychopath as someone having severe Antisocial Personality Disorder (ASPD).